Parro/monorepo-jira-release-github-action/README.md

 - Build release notes similar to the generated ones by Jira and set it in Jira release
 - Generate the release nots in GitHub
-- Create a Github release with the Jira release notes and the GitHub generated notes
+- Create a GitHub release with the Jira release notes and the GitHub generated notes